 - Present evidence of language proficiency of 500 or higher on paper version of the Test of English as a Foreign Language (TOEFL) or 173 on the computer-based version, a 61 on the internet version, or a minimum score of 460 on the paper version (140 computer) with 12 weeks of study at an approved English Language Center.
-TOEFL testing centers, dates, and times available on-line at http://www.ets.org/toefl/.
+TOEFL testing centers, dates, and times available online at http://www.ets.org/toefl/.
 USAO also accepts the International English Language Testing System (IELTS).
 The required score is a 5.5.

 - Furnish a complete transcript in English from a secondary school or college showing date of graduation from a secondary school, and senior secondary school certificate examination results, if applicable.

 - Furnish proof of financial ability to travel from home to college and return, and pay all expenses while in school.